bkahlert/kustomize/README.md

 - [JUnit 5](https://junit.org/junit5/) for testing
 - [Gradle Shadow](https://github.com/johnrengelman/shadow) and [GraalVM Native Image Plugin](https://github.com/mike-neck/graalvm-native-image-plugin) to
   generate a native self-enclosed binary provided as a [Docker](https://www.docker.com/) image

+### Debugging

+Running all tests will despite the number hardly leave any output.
+The reason for that the tests are run concurrently, and those relying on specific logging on the console would need non-parallel execution.

+Therefore, logging is done in-memory using the component `InMemoryLogger`.
+Assertions on specific output can be done on that component's properties which give access to the overall output and `in`, `out` and `err` separately—each with or without ANSI control sequences.

+To actually see the output of a process, it suffices to run a single test only. `InMemoryLoggerResolver`, which is the component to provide instances of `InMemoryLogger` will take notice and configure the logger to not only capture the output but to also actually forward it to the console.

+Alternatively tests or test containers (= classes) can be annotated with `@Debug` which makes the corresponding logger also print to the console and which temporarily deactivates all other tests.
+In contrast to run a single test this approach also allows multiple `@Debug` annotated tests to run while still seeing output.
+Although that output is very likely mingled since those tests still run in parallel by default.

 ## TODO